Subsystem entanglement and separability in quantum reference frames

-Passive QRF transformations are then QRF transformations that transform between the reference systems in $\mathscr{H}_\text{ref}$, even if they don't preserve the standard form.
-Moreover, when applied to a system described with respect to frame $\mathscr{R}_k$, the change of reference frame transformation to a system $\mathscr{R}_l$ takes the relatively simple form (see Appendix~\ref{app:generalPQRF})
+where $\bm g = (g_1,...,g_m)\in G^m$ and $\ket{\bm g}_{I^c} = \ket{g_1...g_m}$ describes a basis for the systems $I^c$ and the Dirac delta ensures that the reduced state of the frame $k$ is $\ket{e}_k$.
+When applied to a system described with respect to system $k$, the change of reference frame transformation to a system $l\in I^c$ takes the relatively simple form (see Appendix~\ref{app:generalPQRF})